aster-hu/blog/_posts/2021-11-04-squid-game-probability/2021-11-04-squid-game-probability.md

 ## A Simple Example

-### The setting
+#### The settings

 Suppose there are only 3 steps and 3 players.
 In each step, a player guess which glass (of multiple glasses to choose) is the correct one.
-In the show, there are two glasses to guess in each step, the probability of any player guessing a correct glass in each step is $\frac{1}{2}$.
-To better illustrating different probabilities later, I generalize the probability using $p$ here.
-That is, if there are 5 glasses to choose in each step, then any player has a probability of $p=\frac{1}{5}$ to guess a correct glass in each step.
+In the show, the probability of any player guessing a correct glass in each step is $\frac{1}{2}$.
+To better illustrate different probability later, I generalize the probability using $p$ here.

 Each player <u>starts their game</u> facing different steps. "*The player starts their game facing $x$ steps*" means the previous player just dies, and the player has $x$ steps to choose.
-For example, in our simple game with 3 steps and 3 players, player 1 _start the game_ by facing 3 steps.
-Player 2's game starts **only** when player 1 makes one incorrect guess: if player 1 makes a wrong guess in the 1st step, player 2 starts the game by facing 2 steps; if player 1 makes one correct guesses followed by an incorrect choice in the 2nd step, then player 2 starts the game by facing 1 step; if player 1 makes two correct guesses and an incorrect choice in the last step (the 3rd step), then player 2 starts the game by facing 0 steps; player 2 may survive without even starting the game, as long as player 1 makes all correct guesses in 3 steps.
+For example, in our simple game with 3 steps and 3 players, player 1 _starts the game_ by facing 3 steps.
+Player 2 could start the game by facing 2, 1, or 0 steps, depending on where player 1 makes a wrong choice and dies.

 #### Player 1